PingOne

 Result:

-The Select Attribute Type page opens.
+The Add Attribute panel opens.

 Declared attributes maintain the values of the claims that authorize access to other products.

-3. On the Set Attribute Properties page, enter the following information:
+3. Enter the following information:

 • Name: PingCentral-Role (this value is case sensitive)

-• Display name: PingCentral Role
+• Display Name: PingCentral Role

-• Description (Optional): Enter a brief description of this attribute that distinguishes it from others.
+• Description (optional): Enter a brief description of this attribute that distinguishes it from others.

-4. Click Save and Close.
+4. Click Save.

 2. Create a new connection: